‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 - You may have to stretch your legs to the furthest

-In these two sentences, the word ‘ furthest’ denotes the higher degree of a particular action or a situation.
+In these two sentences, the word ‘ furthest’ denotes the higher degree of a particular action or situation.

 Main Differences Between Farthest and Furthest

-- ‘Farthest’ always features itself as a comparison factor with something while furthest stands independent and does not compare with any.
+- ‘Farthest’ always features itself as a comparison factor with something, while furthest stands independent and does not compare with any.

-- Farthest cannot be used as a verb while Furthest can be used.
+- Farthest cannot be used as a verb, while Furthest can be used.

-- Farthest never features in any phrases in the English language while Furthest is used in phrases too.
+- Farthest never features in any phrases in the English language, while Furthest is used in phrases too.